appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 <!-- vale on -->

-This page shows how to create a reusable login authentication module, enabling you to implement user authentication across multiple applications.
+This page shows how to create a reusable login authentication module that allows users to authenticate through email and password credentials stored in an SQL database.

 ## Prerequisites

 * A package that has already been created.
 For more information, see [Package and query modules tutorials](/packages/tutorial/query-module).
-* db
+* A datasource connected to that workspace with user authentication credentials.

 ## Configure package

-Follow these steps to set up JS modules within the package.
+Follow these steps to set up modules within the package.

-You want to create a simple, reusable login authentication module that allows users to authenticate through email and password credentials stored in an SQL database.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
   <iframe src="https://demo.arcade.software/HNVD0NV1FGH0HSD5cz3B?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Connect Data">